Smart Home Sensors: 8 Essential Types You Need

 7. Weather Sensors

 Weather sensors are like temperature sensors but for exterior conditions.
-Use them with your smart lawn sprinklers to base your watering schedule on the chances of rain.
-If the temperature suddenly drops or a thunderstorm hits, a weather sensor connected to your window sensors could tell you which windows are open and need to be closed to protect from rain damage.
+Use them with your smart lawn sprinklers to adapt your watering schedule based on the weather forecast.
+If the temperature suddenly drops or a thunderstorm hits, a weather sensor connected to your window sensors could tell you which windows are open to protect from rain damage.

 8. Smart Smoke and CO Sensors